Financial-Times/edtech-load-test/README.md

 ### Env File Population
 - `ET_HOME_CHANNEL` - the Slack channel to alert.
 This should not change often
 - `ET_SESSION_ID` - login to http://lantern.ft.com/ get your session ID from cookies.
-This may need to be changed regularly
+This is created currently by Jenkins

 ## Todo
-- Remove `ET_SESSION_ID` from .env file and readme : replace with manual parameter in Jenkins
 - Automated pull-top-article for realtime
 - Random article find (create list)
 - Celebrate